reduxjs/react-redux/docs/using-react-redux/accessing-store.md

 >
 > Could not find "store" in the context of "Connect(MyComponent)".
 Either wrap the root component in a `<Provider>`, or pass a custom React context provider to `<Provider>` and the corresponding React context consumer to Connect(Todo) in connect options.

+### Custom Context and the hooks API

+To access the custom context via the hooks API, you can create custom hooks via the [hook creator functions](../api/hooks.md#custom-context).

 ## Multiple Stores

 [Redux was designed to use a single store](https://redux.js.org/api/store#a-note-for-flux-users).